Estimated Taxes: When You Need to Pay

 Estimated taxes are for paying personal tax.
 If your business is a sole proprietor, LLC or S-Corp, you have a pass-through business entity.
 That means the business itself does not pay income tax.
 The net profit of the business passes through to the owner and the tax is calculated on the owners individual 1040 tax return.

-This means that when you pay estimated taxes, it's personal not business.
 You can pay your tax directly from a personal checking or savings account.
 If you choose to pay your estimated tax from a business account, you will categorize that payment as an owners draw (sole proprietor or LLC) or owners distribution (S-Corp).
 It's the same as if you had withdrawn money from the business for yourself and sent it directly to the government.

 Saving 30%